pantheon-systems/documentation/source/content/guides/wordpress-composer/03-create-wp-site-composer-ci-auto-test.md

 ---
-title: Create an Advanced Composer-managed WordPress Site
+title: Create a CI, Composer-managed WordPress Site
-subtitle: Create an Advanced Composer-managed WordPress Site
+subtitle: Create a WordPress Site That Uses Composer and Continuous Integration
 description: Learn how to create a WordPress Site that uses Composer, Continuous Integration, and Automated Testing on Pantheon
 categories: [develop]
 tags: [wordpress]